Magento SEO Full Guide: Features, Tips, and Best Practices

 Wrapping Up on Magento SEO

-While you can rely on Magento’s default SEO settings, taking it a step further and installing helpful extensions can help you increase visibility for your brand.
+Magento is one of the best eCommerce platforms today, thanks to its usability and built-in SEO features.
+While you can rely on Magento’s default SEO settings, taking it a step further and installing helpful extensions can help you increase the visibility of your brand.

-Some of Magento’s top SEO features that you can utilize and configure include XML Sitemap, robots.txt, SEO-friendly URLs, canonical tags and HTTPS.
+Some of Magento’s top SEO features that you can utilize and configure include XML Sitemap, robots.txt, SEO-friendly URLs, canonical tags, and HTTPS.

 To further streamline your SEO process, follow SEO best practices, including: